pgangwani/bit-server-static-public-path-issue/README.md

 1. Run `npm run reproduce:issue`
     1. which internally `npm run start:lb` which means starting load balancer
     2. and also starting bit server from folder `bit-server`
-2. Please make sure bit-server runs at [localhost:7001](localhost:7001)
+2. Please make sure bit-server runs at [localhost:7001](localhost:7001).
+You should be able to see `bit-server` scope component server up.
 3. Access [localhost:7000](localhost:7001) server
 4. Route to [localhost:7000/bit-dev](localhost:7000/bit-dev)